zlisinski/gbemu/README.md

 ## Setup on Kubuntu 18.04

-Ubuntu 18.04 doesn't include the libqt5gamepad5 package, so you'll need to build your own custom Qt build.
-The gamepad library is included in Ubuntu 18.10.
+Ubuntu 18.04 doesn't include the libqt5gamepad5 package.
+You'll need to either build your own custom Qt build, or go without gamepad support.
+There are #ifdefs in the code so it will build if the gamepad library is missing.

+### Setup without Gamepad support

+    sudo apt-get install build-essential qt5-qmake qtbase5-dev libqt5gamepad5-dev qtmultimedia5-dev
+    echo "export QT_SELECT=5" >> ~/.bashrc
+    export QT_SELECT=5

+### Adding Gamepad support

 I build this on Kubuntu, so instructions assume there is already Qt installed.
 If you are using Ubuntu/Xubuntu/Mint/etc, instructions may differ slightly.
 These instructions only build enough Qt features to run the emulator, so features of Qt that are not used by the emulator are not built.

-### Building Qt
+#### Building Qt

     sudo apt-get install build-essential libsdl2-dev libfontconfig1-dev
     wget http://download.qt.io/official_releases/qt/5.12/5.12.1/single/qt-everywhere-src-5.12.1.tar.xz